THS Logo Text Black

 Why is Tattoo Aftercare So Crucial?

-Well, simply put, tattoo aftercare is the difference between a beautifully healed piece of art and a blurred mess.
-The skin is put under extreme stress during tattooing, and it needs perfect conditions to regenerate!
+The skin is put under extreme stress during tattooing, and it needs the right conditions to regenerate!
 The least you could do is follow proper instructions.
 You’re the only one who has to live with your skin forever.

 The Honorable Society

-Where pride in craftmanship meets passion and artistry, we care about the work we do for you.
+Where pride in craftsmanship meets passion and artistry, we care about the work we do for you.
 If you’re ready to get tattooed at a shop that cares about every step of the process, schedule a consultation with us.
 No matter where you are in your design and decision process, we can help.

 Just want to look?
 Follow our Instagram